-- install and use only in accordance with the manufacturer's installation and operating instructions. - Contact local building or fire officials about restrictions and installation nspection in your area. - Use with solid wood fuel only.
-Do not use other fuels. - Risk of smoke and flame spillage.
-Operate only with door closed or door open with screen door installed.
-Open door or remove screen door only to feed the stove. - Do not connect this unit to a chimney serving another appliance - Install only in masonry fireplaces.
-Do not remove bricks or mortar from masonry fireplace. - The non-combustible floor protection in front of the unit should have an R value equal or greater than 1.00 extending 23 inches (584 mm) in front of the insert if the hearth elevation is lower than 5 inches (127 mm) or extend 16 Inches (406 mm) (USA), 18 Inches (457 mm) (CANADA) without a R value if - the hearth elevation is higher than 5 inches (127 mm).
+- Install and use only in accordance with the manufacturer's installation and operating instructions. - Contact local building or fire officials about restrictions and installation - inspection in your area.
+Use with solid wood fuel only.
+Do not use other fuels.
+Risk of smoke and flame spillage.
+Operate only with door closed or door open. with screen door installed.
+Open door or remove screen door only to feed the stove. - Do not connect this unit to a chimney serving another appliance. - install only in masonry fireplaces.
+Do not remove bricks or mortar from masonry fireplace. - This stove must be installed as a freestanding heater with the clearances listed in the manufacturor's installation instructions.
+It is strictly forbidden to Install this stove in a factory-built fireplace. - The non-combustible floor protection in front of the unit should have an R The non-combustible froot protection in Yorn of the unit should have an R value equal or greater than 2.00 extending 27 inches (586 mm) in front of the insert if the hearth elevation is lower than 6 inches (152 mm) or extend 16 inches (496 mm) (USA), 18 inches (457 mm) (CANADA) without a R value if the hearth elevation is higher than 6 inches (152 mm).

-Connect to a code-approved masonry chimney or listed factory-built fireplace chimney with a direct flue connector into the first chimney liner section. - Do not overfire.
-If stove or chimney connector glows, your are overfiring. - inspect and clean chimney frequently.
-Under certain conditions of use, - creosote buildup may occur rapidiy.

-Do not use grate or elevate fire.
-Build wood fire directly on hearth. - Replace glass only with ceramic glass. - This wood heater needs periodic inspection and repair for proper operation.
-Consult the owner's manual for further information.
-It is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual.
+Connect to a code-approved masonry chilmosy or listed factory-built fireplace. - chimney with a direct flue connector into the first chimney liner section. - Do not overfire, if stove or chimney connector glows, your are overfiring. inspect and clean chimney frequently.
+Under certain conditions of use, - creosote buildup may occur rapidly. - Do not use grate or elevate fire.
+Build wood fire directly on hearth.
+Replace glass only with ceramic glass. - This wood heater needs periodic inspection and repair for proper operation.
+Consult the owner's manual for further information, it is against US federal regulations to operate this wood heater in a manner inconsistent with the operating instructions in the owner's manual